-The service may replace their Private Mobile Radio (PMR) system to provide voice communication among drivers, central operators, and maintenance staff.
-Additional functionalities such as signaling control, scheduling, and logistic support may be integrated into such a network to assist their existing infrastructure.
+Mass transportation system operators see additional benefits with reliable high-speed access within their vehicles.
+The service may replace their Private Mobile Radio (PMR) system to provide voice communication among drivers, central operators and maintenance staff.
+Additional functionalities such as signaling control, scheduling and logistic support may be integrated into such a network to assist their existing infrastructure.
 Multimedia entertainment features such as movies and TV on demand may also be made available to passengers if broadband access is provisioned.
-Indeed, in 1993, Commission 7 of the International Union of Railways (UIC) decided to adopt GSM as its basis to standardize pan-European railway communication such that trains in Europe may communicate with rail stations across European countries.
-The decision sparked an interest in integrating PMR with cellular systems.
+Indeed, in 1993, Commission 7 of International Union of Railways (UIC) decided to adopt GSM as its basis to standardize pan-European railway communication, such that trains in Europe may communicate with rail stations across European countries.
+The decision sparked an interest to integrate PMR with cellular systems.
 In response, European Telecommunications Standards Institute (ETSI) elaborated a GSM specification for railway uses named GSM-R. Completed in 2000, GSM-R is not an extension version of GSM, but rather an integral part of the GSM standard.
-It provides important services, including voice broadcast and voice group call, call priority, and fast call setup, that satisfy most needs of railway operators.
-With the ever-growing demand for mobile connectivity, it is reasonable to expect integration of PMR and public Internet access in mass transportation systems to flourish.
+It provides important services including voice broadcast and voice group call, call priority and fast call setup that satisfy most needs of railway operators.
+With the evergrowing demand for mobile connectivity, it is reasonable to expect integration of PMR and public Internet access in mass transportation systems to flourish.

-1.1 Related Work
+A. Related Work

 The research result on high-speed access for railway systems is very limited.
-To our best knowledge, the only investigations that relate high-speed access on railway systems are briefly described in [7] and [8], where microcells are positioned at 1.0km to 1.1km intervals along a railroad, with one mobile station antenna mounted at each end of the train capable of short-distance communications over a length of 800 to 900m with the closest base stations.
-Thus, two separate channels may be established with negligible interference with each other.
+To our best knowledge, the only investigations that relate high-speed access on railway systems are briefly described in [7] and [8], where microcells are positioned at 1.0km to 1.1km intervals along railroad, with one mobile station antenna mounted at each end of the train, capable of short-distance communications over a length of 800 to 900m with the closest base stations.
+Thus, two separate channels may be established with negligible interference on each other.
 Our system architecture is more general and takes full advantage of spatial diversity based on the vehicle's size and surrounding environment.

-At the time of this writing, there are several industrial efforts to implement mobile hotspot in railway systems [9], [10], [11], [12], [13].
-All of these solutions rely on an existing networking infrastructure, such as cellular and satellite systems, to provide Internet connectivity.
+At the time of this writing, there are several industrial efforts to implement mobile hotspot in railways systems [9][10] [11] [12] [13].
+All of these solutions rely on existing networking infrastructure such as cellular and satellite systems to provide Internet connectivity.
 As such, coverage of the hotspot service is bounded by the limitations of the underlying technologies.
-For instance, coverage ceases at tunnels if no relay equipment exists at the entrances.
-In general, these solutions provide a smart "hack" to existing systems and are only satisfactory on an interim basis.
+For instance, coverage ceases at tunnels if there exists no relay equipment at the entrances.
+In general, these solutions provide a smart "hack" to existing systems, and are only satisfactory on an interim basis.

-In the research community, a multihop wireless system is proposed wherein intermediate mobile terminals may relay information of other terminals when they are neither the initial transmitter nor the final receiver [14], [15], [16], [17].
-Among other benefits, wireless multihop routing expands the existing coverage area with low deployment cost in cellular networks.
+In the research community, a multihop wireless system is proposed, wherein intermediate mobile terminals may relay information of other terminals when they are neither the initial transmitter nor the final receiver [14][15] [16] [17].
+Among other benefits, wireless multihop routing expands existing coverage area with low deployment cost in cellular networks.
 Integrated with mesh connectivity and load balancing schemes [18], [19], multihop networks may provide an adaptive solution to mobile hotspots in mass transportation systems.
-Indeed, wireless mesh networks allow every mobile user to act as a cooperative forwarding node and can be used as a backbone network that can transmit data to/from mobile vehicles [20].
+Indeed, wireless mesh networks allow every mobile user to act as a co-operative forwarding node and can be used as a backbone network that can transmit data to/from mobile vehicles [20].